guo-yichen/ReadingGroupPage/content/_index.md

 Welcome to the Numerical Analysis Reading Group in Virginia Tech!

+We are several graduate students in the department of Mathematics in Virginia tech.
 The **Numerical Analysis Reading Group** aims to read and discuss interesting papers together.
 We read [Approximation Theory and Approximation Practice](http://www.chebfun.org/ATAP/) in 2022 Spring, and several [classic papers](https://people.maths.ox.ac.uk/trefethen/classic_papers.txt) in 2022 Summer.

 This fall, we are reading papers on Randomized Numerical Linear Algebra!